Information and resources about conditions and needs that MSF responds to

 What is epilepsy?

-Epilepsy is the most common neurological disease, affecting about 50 million people worldwide .
+Epilepsy is the most common neurological global disease, affecting about 50 million people worldwide .
 It manifests itself in re-occurring seizures that can involve loss of consciousness or of control over bowel and bladder functions .

 How is epilepsy disabling?

 Due to consistent seizures, it may be difficult to maintain a job or complete activities of daily living.
 People affected by the disease may struggle with independent mobility, bathing and feeding .

 How is this relevant for MSF?